Alain Robbe-Grillet: Other works

-In 1975, Robbe-Grillet and René Magritte published a book entitled La Belle Captive.
+In 1975, Robbe-Grillet published a book entitled La Belle Captive.
 The book is referred to as a "roman" (novel) and is illustrated with 77 paintings by Magritte interspersed with discourse written by Robbe-Grillet.
 The eponymous film La Belle captive, written and directed by Robbe-Grillet, was released in 1983.

 In 1981, Robbe-Grillet and Yvone Lenard published Le Rendez-vous (The Meeting) in the United States as a textbook for intermediary French courses that included an original novel and grammar exercises.
 As Trinity College professor Sara Kippur explains, "As a language-learning tool, Le rendez-vous advanced a systematic approach that introduced students to increasing complex verb tenses and grammatical constructions."
 Le Rendez-vous was released in the United States a month before Djinn was released in France.
 The text of Djinn was identical to that of Le Rendez-vous absent the grammar exercise and with the addition of the prologue and epilogue.